immutables/immutables/README.md

 v = v.withName("Doe");
 ```

 ImmutableValueObject then would not be used outside of generated type.
-See about this and other generation [https://immutables.github.io/style.html](styles here)
+See about this and other generation [styles here](https://immutables.github.io/style.html)

 ## License